 This course is an introduction to the history, nature, structure, and function of the criminal justice system in the United States.
 An examination of the various aspects of the administration of justice systems, including law enforcement, courts and correctional agencies, including probation and parole, will be made.
+A course fee will apply.

-CJ 102 S Crime Scene Processing 3 Credits
+CJ 102 F,S Crime Scene Processing 3 Credits

 This Course covers the actions of the initial responding officer at the crime scene.
-Students will learn the nature of physical evidence, processing methodology, basics in crime scene assessment, photography, sketching, mapping, and proper documentation techniques.
+Students will learn the nature of physical evidence, processing methodology, basics in crime scene assessment, photography, mapping, proper sketching, and documentation techniques.
 Students will be required to demonstrate they can properly collect evidentiary material that can withstand the scrutiny of the legal system.
 This is the practical portion of criminal investigation that law enforcement officers are required to demonstrate on a daily basis.
+A course fee will apply.